-In this guide, I’ll reveal the sneaky mistakes to avoid for AI Search Visibility, and discuss how to fix them with better structure, credibility, and smart optimization.
-Plus, grab the free AllAboutAI search visibility checklist to audit your site like a pro.
+In this guide, I’ll explain the key mistakes to avoid for AI Search Visibility, why they block AI citations, and how to fix them with better structure, stronger authority signals, and smarter optimization.
+You’ll also get the free AllAboutAI Search Visibility Checklist to quickly audit your site and identify hidden visibility issues.

 The AI Citation Selection Mechanism: How LLMs Evaluate Source Trustworthiness